CallMeSwarley/GiantRobotsVR/README.md

 ## Development Context

 This game was developed during the Winter Term 2024/2025 at TUM as part of the [Computer Games Laboratory (IN7106)](https://www.cs.cit.tum.de/cg/teaching/winter-term-24-25/computer-games-laboratory/) course.
-Graded with 1.3
+(Grade 1.3)

 ## Concept